sebasvila/fif/content/posts/schaublin13-yslide/index.en.md

 date: 2023-09-26T19:17:37+02:00
 coverImage: "runout-spindle.jpg"
 tags:
+  - technology.painting
-- tech.painting
+  - technology.measuring
-- tech.measuring
+  - machine.schaublin-13
-- schaublin-13
+  - work.overhauling
 categories:
-- machine overhauling
-- schaublin 13
+  - machines and metalworking
 keywords:
   - Schaublin 13
   - Milling machine
   - Spindle head

 draft: false
 ---
 Next step in the SV13 overhauling path has been to end the horizontal spindle head and mount it into its ways definitively.
 Some works remain to be done: finish the fitting of the slideways, clean and